netologist/arcadia/README.md

 # Arcadia

-Arcadia is my macbook workspace.
+The 'arcadia' is my macbook workspace.